 Are root canals covered by dental insurance?

 Yes, root canal procedures are covered by most dental insurance providers.
-This restorative dental procedure can be considered a basic or major dental service and is often subject to your plan’s deductible and waiting periods.
+The restorative procedure can be considered a basic or major dental service and is often subject to your plan’s deductible and waiting periods.
+We will help you see if you’re covered, but it’s always best to check with your insurance provider before visiting.

 How do I know if I need a root canal?

-The major red flag you should look out for is major tooth pain in a localized area.
-If you have been avoiding the dentist and ignoring your tooth pain, it can become a major pain issue for you down the road.
-It’s best to address tooth pain as soon as you notice it to prevent more damage to your teeth and gums.
+The major red flag you should look out for is tooth pain in a localized area.
+If you have been avoiding the dentist and ignoring your tooth pain, it can become a major issue for you down the road.
+Address tooth pain as soon as you notice it to prevent more damage to your teeth and gums.

 Do I need a filling or crown after a root canal?

 If you have enough of your natural tooth following a root canal, we may recommend just a dental filling.
-However, we will recommend a dental crown if you have an especially worn or weakened tooth after a root canal.
+However, we will recommend a crown if you have a worn or weak tooth after a root canal.
 A crown fully covers your tooth like a cap.
-We can also ensure that the crown matches your tooth’s natural shape and shade.
+We’ll make sure that the crown matches your tooth’s natural shape and shade.

 Can you get a root canal and a crown on the same day?

 You can get a root canal and a crown in one day.
 However, this depends on how many of your teeth are infected.
-We will examine your teeth before treatment to see if we can place a crown after your root canal.
+We’ll examine your teeth before treatment to see if we can place a crown after your root canal.
+Most patients can get both in one day at our office because we offer same-day crowns.

 Does getting a root canal hurt?

 Root canals have a bad reputation for being painful.
-However, the pain you experience is likely due to the infection and inflammation, not the procedure itself.
-The procedure will likely ease your pain because it removes that infected tissue.
+But the pain you experience is from the infection and inflammation, not the procedure itself.
+The procedure will ease your pain because it removes that infected tissue that’s causing problems.

 Typically, the procedure feels about the same as getting a dental filling.
 We use a local anesthetic to ensure you’re comfortable throughout the procedure.